"What

 two young children, Bill Gaithers Vocal Band came to our church.
 In mid-concert Bill

-placed a chair on the stage, pointed directly at our daughter Yvette, and asked
+set a chair on the stage, pointed directly at our daughter Yvette in the midst of the

-"would you please come up here?"
-He sat her on his knee and sang a song a
+crowd of 2,000, and asked "would you please come up here?"
+He sat her on his

-song about a father who watched his baby girl be born, grow up, go to school, graduate,
+knee, and sang her a song about a father watching his baby girl being born, growing up,

-and get married.
-After each verse Bill sang "Ill be there."
+going to school, graduating, and getting married.
+After each verse, Bill sang

 Bill didnt know me, or my past hurts.
 But God did.
 And through